matthewhannan/algebra-nation/README.md

 As multiple groups in different sections will be working with the client, our priorities may change per request of the client.
 Though this is unlikely, we should try to keep ideas more abstract than concrete.

-Additional notes:

-Happy Friday!
-If you have any additional questions let me know!
-So far all I have to work with is vague information from a 30 minute meeting, but the situation will probably be different next week.

 Member Roles:
 Backend: Alejandro Pineda
-ID/Doc - Project Manager: Christopher O’Neill
-Scrum Master: Matthew Hannan
-UX Designer: Irene Polo
+ID/Doc - Project Manager: Christopher O’Neill Scrum Master: Matthew Hannan UX Designer: Irene Polo
-UI Frontend: Kyler Ferrell-Clegg
-Full Stack: Andres Pineda
+UI Frontend: Kyler Ferrell-Clegg Full Stack: Andres Pineda

 Contact Information:
 Andres - (954) 670-7795 - andrespineda97@ufl.edu